 During your free bankruptcy consultation, the lawyer asks you several questions to help him understand your financial situation.
 He asks about your current income, expenses, debts, and assets.

 During the consultation, the attorney may also ask you about your financial transactions during the past few months.
 He may ask if you have paid any relatives money in the past year.
 He may also ask if you transferred or sold any property in the past year.
 These questions are essential in a bankruptcy case.
 Remember, this is a confidential appointment.
 Be honest with your attorney and answer each question thoroughly.
-A bankruptcy attorney can often develop a strategy to solve bankruptcy problems for clients, but only if the attorney knows about the issues before the bankruptcy case is filed.
+A bankruptcy attorney can often develop a strategy to solve bankruptcy problems for clients.
+Though only if the attorney knows about the issues before the bankruptcy case is filed.

 Ascend can help you get a head start on the information you need to provide to a bankruptcy lawyer during a free bankruptcy consultation.
 You can use our free bankruptcy calculators to explore the information that a bankruptcy attorney is likely to ask you during a consultation.